Introduction to Embedded Systems

 - Development technique and process.

 Produce a single page, graphic rich description of Embedded Systems.
-Give examples.
-Describe typical transducers and architectures.
-Software and tools.
-Relative costs and complexity.
+Responding to a brief.

 Build simple prototypes demonstrating sensing, acting, and communicating.